AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 #### Format of the Submissions

-Please upload your submissions via TBC
+Please upload your submissions via [Easychair](https://easychair.org/cfp/WebSci-21AAI)

-The AI and Inclusion workshop, co-event with ACM Web Science Conference will run as an online conference, where authors will present their work remotely to online participants.
-There is one type of submission: All contributors will submit an abstract (max 400 words) followed by a full paper.
+The AI and Inclusion workshop, co-event with the 13th International ACM Conference on Web Science in 2021 ([WebSci’21](https://websci21.webscience.org/)) will run as an online conference, where authors will present their work remotely to online participants.
+There is two type of submission for all contributors:

+- Full page: up to 10 pages
+- Short paper: up to 5 pages

 The authors shall adopt the current [ACM SIG Conference proceedings template](https://www.acm.org/publications/taps/word-template-workflow) (acmart.cls).

 Please submit papers as Accessible PDF files using the ACM Submission template (single column).
-To create your PDF submission, you may use either Microsoft Word format or the ACM LaTeX template on Overleaf (ACM Conference Proceedings “Master” Template) using the “manuscript” option.
+To create your PDF submission, you may use either [Microsoft Word format](https://eur03.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.acm.org%2Fbinaries%2Fcontent%2Fassets%2Fpublications%2Ftaps%2Facm_submission_template.docx&data=04%7C01%7Cskej1g16%40soton.ac.uk%7Cc40e125a25754c4a540808d8b6e254bf%7C4a5378f929f44d3ebe89669d03ada9d8%7C0%7C0%7C637460430480890946%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=eA4yR2BzKHaYlBk8FWjfAv8tdAwMrWuZplRKA%2BvzzNE%3D&reserved=0) or [the ACM LaTeX template](https://eur03.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.overleaf.com%2Fgallery%2Ftagged%2Facm-official%23.WOuOk2e1taQ&data=04%7C01%7Cskej1g16%40soton.ac.uk%7Cc40e125a25754c4a540808d8b6e254bf%7C4a5378f929f44d3ebe89669d03ada9d8%7C0%7C0%7C637460430480900907%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=HxqiQ6lUrhdudvz1hjKuIQVzbPxPv3nbdkMno7MkQJQ%3D&reserved=0) on Overleaf (ACM Conference Proceedings “Master” Template) using the “manuscript” option.
 A full description of the procedure can be found in this [link](https://www.acm.org/publications/taps/word-template-workflow).
 For the review process, manuscripts should be of approx. 9-13 pages length single column (inclusive of references, appendices, etc.).

 Please note that accepted papers will later be re-formatted with the sigconf style (double column) at camera-ready time.
 When changing to this style manuscripts may also need to be adjusted to the corresponding final page limit of between 6 and 10 pages (inclusive of references, appendices, etc.).